Siempre 23

 Siempre 23 (Always 23) is the debut album of the 'A La Recherche De La Nouvelle Star' winner - Jonatan Cerrada.

-The album is sung in French but some songs show of his Spanish roots.
+The album is sung in French but some songs show off his Spanish roots.
 His debut album contains his hit singles "Je voulais te dire que je t'attends", "Rien ne me changera", and "À chaque pas".

 The album features Lena Ka who duets with him on "Par amour".

 Since then Jonatan has released another album La Preuve du contraire.